Skip to content

 Different display technologies bend reality in different ways.
 Understanding which lie your monitor is telling matters more than you might think.

 LCD.
 A backlight shines through a colour filter and a liquid-crystal shutter.
 Black is "the shutter is as closed as it can get" — which still passes a small amount of light.
-Typical static contrast ratios are 1000:1 to 1500:1, so black is one-thousandth of white.
+Typical static contrast ratios run from about 1000:1 to 1500:1 for IPS and TN panels (VA-type LCDs reach higher), so black is roughly one-thousandth of white.
 "Good" by physical standards, "obviously not black" in a dark room.
 The benefit: luminance linearity.
 Gamma is well-behaved and contrast is uniform across the brightness range.
 The cost: blacks bleed, local dimming creates haloes, and viewing angle shifts the gamma.

 OLED.
 Each pixel is its own emitter.
 "Off" means zero photons, so blacks are physically black and contrast ratios are nominally infinite.
 The catch is in the bottom 5% of the luminance range: per-pixel emission at very low luminance becomes noisy and discrete, and many panels use a near-black plateau where small code-value differences produce no visible luminance change.
 If you're testing contrast sensitivity at threshold — where the stimulus delta lives in the bottom few percent of the range — OLED is paradoxically worse than LCD, because the panel's near-black behaviour stops being a smooth gamma curve and starts being a step function.
 OLEDs also often apply automatic brightness limiters that change the effective gamma based on what's currently on screen.

 HDR.
 A different beast entirely.
 Standard sRGB assumes a peak luminance around 80–100 cd/m² and an effective gamma of 2.2.
-HDR formats (HDR10, Dolby Vision) target peak luminances of 1000 cd/m² or more and use entirely different transfer functions — PQ (SMPTE ST 2084) or HLG — designed for wider dynamic range.
-When a display is in HDR mode, even content tagged as sRGB gets tone-mapped into the HDR pipeline, with surprising side effects on the gamma response.
+HDR formats (HDR10, Dolby Vision) target peak luminances of 1000 cd/m² or more and use entirely different transfer functions — the Perceptual Quantizer (PQ) defined by SMPTE ST 2084, or HLG — designed for a wider dynamic range.4 When a display is in HDR mode, even content tagged as sRGB gets tone-mapped into the HDR pipeline, with surprising side effects on the gamma response.
 For a calibrated vision test, HDR mode is something to turn off.

 This is why our test specifies non-HDR, non-dark-mode, standard sRGB.
 Those aren't arbitrary restrictions.
 They are the regime in which the calibration math holds.